coq/coq/doc/sphinx/language/extensions/match.rst

 .. flag:: Asymmetric Patterns

-   This flag (off by default) removes parameters from constructors in patterns:
+   This :term:`flag` (off by default) removes parameters from constructors in patterns:

 .. coqtop:: all